 Research Transparency: an intelligent investment

 TOBAM’s flagship portfolio construction method (Most Diversified Portfolio, or MDP) has been published for all to see.
-In fact, we like to think of ourselves as a ‘crystal box’, disclosing and openly discussing with our clients what we do.
+In fact, we like to think of ourselves as a ‘crystal box’, disclosing and openly discussing what we do with our clients.
 In today’s financial world, which has been rocked by a series of scandals, clever transparency is a winning bet.
 I think we would have fewer assets under management if we operated as a ‘black box’.
 Being transparent has also helped us systematically focus on and improve the weakest parts of our approach – a chain is only as strong as its weakest link.

 Finally, we have always viewed transparency as a necessary condition for being taken seriously by large institutional investors.

-We believe that the real world incarnation of the MDP under the brand “Anti-Benchmark” has the potential to replace traditional market capitalization weighted benchmarks as a core portfolio, thanks of its intrinsic qualities, and to the many resources TOBAM dedicates to transparent research.
+We believe that the real world incarnation of the MDP under the brand “Anti-Benchmark” has the potential to replace traditional market capitalization weighted benchmarks as a core portfolio.
+This is thanks to its intrinsic qualities, and to the many resources TOBAM dedicates to transparent research.

 Simple ideas are beautiful